-The Northern Native Public Legal Education Program provides culturally-sensitive outreach services for First Nations communities throughout Northern BC.
-Funded primarily by the Law Foundation of BC and directed by a Steering Committee, the outreach services include programs for both First Nations youth and adults.
+The Justice System Education Program for Indigenous Peoples (JSEP-IP) provides culturally-sensitive legal education for Indigenous communities throughout BC.
+Funded primarily by the Law Foundation of BC and directed by an advisory committee, this outreach program provides education for both Indigenous youth and adults.

 Review of BC... more

 The Court Information Program for Immigrants eliminates language and cultural barriers and enhances access to the courts and to justice for immigrants and refugees.
 This is accomplished by providing information and referrals to the public, immigrants and refugees appearing in court as the accused, victims, witnesses, or parties involved in a... more

 Parenting After Separation: Finances program provides information and strategies about finances to separated parents.
 The course assists parents to understand how to address the financial issues connected with separating and how to develop business-like strategies for dealing with these issues for the long term.
 The program is also appropriate for... more